Skip to main content

 • Audit Oversight Arrangements

-The Public Company Accounting Oversight Board (PCAOB) is responsible for audit oversight in the United States in relation to the audits of public business entities.
-The PCAOB is a private-sector, nonprofit corporation created by the Sarbanes-Oxley Act of 2002 to protect the interests of investors and further the public interest in the preparation of informative, fair, and independent audit reports.
+The Public Company Accounting Oversight Board (PCAOB) is the independent audit oversight authority in the United States for audits of issuers and Securities and Exchange Commission-registered brokers and dealers.
+Established under the Sarbanes-Oxley Act of 2002, the PCAOB is a private-sector, nonprofit corporation operating under the oversight of the Securities and Exchange Commission (SEC).
+Its mandate is to protect investors and further the public interest in the preparation of informative, accurate, and independent audit reports.

 • Professional Accountancy Organizations